alanjfs/ragdoll-web/download.md

 > What are my licensing options?

+There are a few.

-- **Trial Licence** - Enjoy the full power of the Ragdoll for 60 days, no strings attached
+- `Trial` - Enjoy the full power of the Ragdoll for 60 days, no strings attached
-- **Node-locked Licence** - Any number of users, one machine per licence
+- `NodeLocked` - Any number of users, one machine per licence
-- **Floating Licence** - Any number of machines, one user per licence
+- `Floating` - Any number of machines, one user per licence

 > What happens when my licence runs out?